WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

 ## Customize `wp.data`

-The file `wp.data` is a bundle of all the files for the WordPress instance running in Playground.
+The file `wp.data` is a bundle of all the files for the virtual file system in Playground.
 There's a data file for each available WordPress version.

 Edit the build script in `packages/playground/compile-wordpress/Dockerfile` to create a custom bundle that includes preinstalled plugins or content.